Building & growth

 Common startup expenses

 Although startup costs vary widely depending on your business and the industry it operates in, there are some common expenses worth keeping in mind.
-Below, we've listed business startup costs have handy as you budget and finally prepare to launch your business.
+Below, we've listed some of the most common startup costs to keep in mind as you budget and finally prepare to launch your business:

-• Office space: The cost of office space varies widely depending on factors like your location, whether you’re looking to rent or buy, and how much space you'll need.
+The cost of office space varies widely depending on factors like your location, whether you’re looking to rent or buy, and how much space you'll need.
 Sometimes, co-working spaces can offer cheaper, more flexible options than traditional rental units.
 Virtual offices are also popular for small companies.
 For example, if you’re an ecommerce company with three employees, you might not need or be able to afford a physical space just yet.
-However, you will still need a place to hold meetings.
-Subscriptions to video conferencing tool Zoom and workplace chat app Slack can support this need.
+But in that case, you’ll want to make sure you factor any necessary subscriptions (Zoom, Slack, etc.) to support your company’s remote model.

-• Payroll: Payroll is the process of getting your employees paid and is often cited among the most expensive monthly startup costs.
-This includes the paychecks you send to employees, as well as processing costs from using payroll platforms like Gusto
+Payroll is often cited among the most expensive monthly startup costs.
+This includes the paychecks you send to employees, as well as processing costs from using payroll platforms like Gusto.

-• Inventory: Businesses that sell products sometimes store inventory.
-Inventory costs comprise different portions of your total monthly spend based on the product you sell.
+If your startup sells physical goods, inventory costs are important to consider.
 Quantity, size, storage time, and storage location of your goods are all factors that impact inventory costs.
-Some companies opt out of inventory altogether, choosing to create products after an order has been placed or by dropshipping
+(Some companies opt out of inventory altogether, choosing to create products after an order has been placed or by dropshipping.)

 Are business startup costs tax-deductible?